Dyalog/vecdb/README.md

     #.TestVecdb.RunAll
 ```

+See doc\Usage.md for more information on usage.

 ### Contribution guidelines ###

 At this early stage, until the project acquires a bit more direction, we ask you to contact one of the key collaborators to discuss your ideas.

+Please read doc\Implementation.md before continuing.

 ### Key Collaborators ###